6 Secrets For Traveling Light

 2. Think about your activities

 Will you hike, swim, or go dancing?
 How often?
 How casual or formal are your events?
 What about the weather?
 Once you answer these questions, plan to bring the bare minimum required for each activity.
-For example, you don’t need three microfiber towels, a foam roller, and cordless headphones to jog on the beach.
+For example, you don’t need resistance bands, a jump rope, and a yoga strap to work out on the beach.
+Just bring one thing instead.

 3. Organize your outfits